tyrcho/openshift-cartridge-play2/README.md

 In OpenShift, choose a downloaded cartridge, with the following URL : http://cartreflect-claytondev.rhcloud.com/reflect?github=tyrcho/openshift-cartridge-play2

-*You need to restart the application before it is accessible otherwise you get an error 503 !*
+*You need to wait about 5 min after installing the cartridge so the application is built.
+Otherwise you get an error 503 !*

 ## Local start